g0loob/dib-challenge/README.md

 ### Running the project

-Thanks to the Spring Boot, starting the project is as easy as pie (assuming you are at the root of the project):
+Thanks to the Spring Boot, starting the project is as easy as (assuming you are at the root of the project):

 ```
 ./mvnw spring-boot:run